 Continuity of a service is an important aspect for some of the residents.
 We find that a regular event setup, such as monthly or fortnightly, helps residents understand the routine and provides them with something to look forward to.
 We also suggest that the event takes place in a social setting, such as a coffee lounge, where the residents can meet together and discuss what books they have read.

 We recommend that you consult with the residents on their reading preferences, using this as an opportunity to find out more about their likes and dislikes which will greatly assist you in finding suitable choices for them.
-Along with this Guide, you will find a Client Preferences form that can be used to assist you with this.
+We have created a Client Preferences form to assist with this.
 We recommend that this form is reviewed regularly for each reader to ensure that their reading preferences are kept current and up to date.
+If you would like to receive a copy of this form, please email Library direct, email@example.com

 With any outstanding items not selected by the residents at the end of each visit, please return them to the library as soon as possible in order that other library users may access them.